 student resources

 University of Delaware (UD) Physical Therapy Clinical Services are private, outpatient facilities located on the University of Delaware Campus.
-The Sports, Orthopedic, Neurologic and Older Adult clinics are located in the STAR Health Sciences Complex.
-These clinics are very closely integrated with the Physical Therapy program and serve primarily as teaching clinics for students of the entry-level graduate program.
-In addition to working with clinical instructors who are board certified clinical specialists, students work with a number of faculty members during consultations and treatments.
-Other opportunities such as observing surgery, physician office hours, writing case studies, and participating in clinical research are also available to the students.
-All affiliation rotations will be in a 2:1 model (student to CI ratio).
+The Sports, Orthopedic, Neurologic and Older Adult clinics are located in the STAR Health Sciences Complex and serve primarily as teaching labs for students of the University's entry-level graduate physical therapy program.
+For that purpose, the clinics are staffed with expert clinicians who are board certified clinical specialists; the proximity to the teaching and research facilities also promotes consultations with faculty members.

 IMPORTANT NOTE: The University of Delaware is required to comply with state and federal laws regarding the delivery of distance education.
 Please see the University’s State Authorization page for more information.